Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/WiFi/WiFi - Set up Server to Communicate.rst

 In this example, we first connect Ameba to WiFi, then we use Ameba as server to communicate with client.

-First, we make sure the correct Ameba development board is set in “Tools” -> “Board”
+First, we make sure the correct Ameba development board is set in "Tools" -> "Board"

-Then, open the Simple WiFi Server example in “File” -> “Examples” -> “WiFi” -> “SimpleServerWiFi”
+Then, open the Simple WiFi Server example in "File" -> "Examples" -> "WiFi" -> "SimpleServerWiFi"

 In the sample code, modify the highlighted parameters and enter the ssid and password for your WiFi connection.